selfcommunity/developers-doc/docs/apireference/v2/loyalty/create_a_prize.md

 :::info

-This operation requires authentication and admin or editor role.
+This operation requires admin or editor role.

 :::